The Internet Craftsman

 I need to face the fact that I spend the vast majority of my life on the internet.
 After spending six hours sitting twiddling my thumbs in Zoom meetings and spending time in the hyperactive hive mind of a startup, my time is spent watching movies (made available by the internet), reading books (downloaded from the internet), and catching up with friends (through the internet).
 Most of my pastimes have been virtualized, now just an interface on a screen simulating their real-world counterparts.
 As I contemplated how sad it was that my life had been agglomerated onto a bitmap touchscreen, I realized that craftsmanship as a pastime presented itself as an anomaly in the field of digitized recreation.

 There’s a long-running internet meme about falling asleep while watching videos on popular streaming platform YouTube and waking up to watching a random video of two men building a giant pool in the middle of the forest.
 “Genius builders!” one commenter exclaims.
-However amusing, these kinds of “forest construction” videos get millions of views and their creators hundreds of thousands of subscribers.
+Despite their simplicity, these kinds of “forest construction” videos get millions of views and their creators hundreds of thousands of subscribers.

-While the legitimacy of these sort of videos has been contested, their impact remains the same– people on the internet love watching things be built.
+While the legitimacy of these sort of videos has been repeatedly disproven, their impact remains the same– people on the internet love watching things be built.

 Entire genres has sprung up around the popularity of watching things be built online.
 On short-form video sharing platform TikTok, videos about assembling wood joinery or showing off a sophisticated costume with mechanical workings garner millions of views across hundreds of countries.